FlowFuse/website/src/changelog/2024/06/device-agent-proxy-support.md

 Support comes using the industry standard set of `http_proxy` environment variables - familiar to anyone running services behind a proxy.

-Full details are available in [http proxy documentation](https://flowfuse.com/docs/device-agent/running/#running-behind-a-http-proxy).
+Full details are available in our [http proxy documentation](https://flowfuse.com/docs/device-agent/running/#running-behind-a-http-proxy).